Janet Baker: Retirement

-Dame Janet's final operatic appearance was as Orfeo in Gluck's Orfeo ed Euridice, on 17 July 1982, at Glyndebourne.
+Her final operatic appearance was as Orfeo in Gluck's Orfeo ed Euridice, on 17 July 1982, at Glyndebourne.
 In May 1988, she repeated the role in a concert performance with the Oratorio Society of New York (an unannounced farewell to the U.S.).
-She had continued to perform lieder recitals, retiring for good in 1989 (although she did make a small handful of recordings in January, 1990).
+She had continued to perform lieder recitals, retiring for good in 1989 (although she did make a small handful of recordings in January 1990).
 She published a memoir, Full Circle, in 1982.
 In 1991, Baker was elected Chancellor of the University of York.
 She held the position until 2004, when she was succeeded by Greg Dyke.
 An enthusiastic Patron of the Leeds International Pianoforte Competition, she gave an address at the closing ceremony of the 2009 event.

 Honours and awards

 Janet Baker was made a Commander of the Order of the British Empire (CBE) in 1970 and appointed to Dame Commander (DBE) in 1976.
 She was appointed a member of the Order of the Companions of Honour (CH) in 1993.
-In 1968, she was initiated as an Honorary Member of Sigma Alpha Iota International Music Fraternity by the Alpha Omicron Chapter at Occidental College, California, United States.
+In 1968, she was initiated as an Honorary Member of Sigma Alpha Iota International Music Fraternity by the Alpha Omicron chapter at Occidental College, California, United States.
+In 1971, the Hamburg-based Alfred Toepfer Foundation awarded her its annual Shakespeare Prize.
 She received the Léonie Sonning Music Prize of Denmark in 1979.
 She is the recipient of both Honorary Membership (1987) and the Gold Medal (1990) of the Royal Philharmonic Society.
 She has been a vice-president of The Bach Choir since 1983.
 In 2007, she received the Distinguished Musician Award from the Incorporated Society of Musicians and in 2011 she was installed as an Honorary Freeman of the Worshipful Company of Musicians at a ceremony in the City of London.
 This is the highest honour the company can bestow on a fellow musician.
 She was awarded a Fellowship by the Royal Northern College of Music (FRNCM) in 1978.

 She was voted into Gramophone magazine's inaugural Hall of Fame in 2012.